 It's very important to us to make sure we only charge what you owe.
 Payroll reporting is a high-level submission process, while an audit ensures that everything was coded correctly.
 If anything changed over the year, this will help us catch those changes and adjust your premium if necessary.

-As of June 25, 2021, policyholders can log in to Texas Mutual Online and see their dividend information.
 Those who don't have an account but wish to log in and see their dividend information should create an online account and request dividend access.
 Call us at (800) 859-5995 if you have any questions.